hasura/open-data-domain-specification/README.md

 ```

 ### Command Source
-Similar to model source, the `commandSource` OpenDDS object defines how the command the types it uses map to an underlying data source.
+Similar to model source, the `commandSource` Open DDS object defines how the command the types it uses map to an underlying data source.
 It contains:
 - The command name for which the source is being defined
 - The data source name corresponding to this model
 - The underlying entity in the data source that corresponds to this command
-- For each OpenDDS type used within the command, the mapping between the type specifics (like field names) to the underlying entities within the data source
+- For each Open DDS type used within the command, the mapping between the type specifics (like field names) to the underlying entities within the data source

 Example: